Boost your funding, publication, and career

 Now, having worked for many years in research funding, management & communication, I know precisely how researchers can stand out and which stories they should tell.
 And what to focus on when giving a talk, initiating a collaboration, or passing a hiring or funding interview.
 This is what I want to share with you.

 Start with the free guide Being clear without dumbing down.
-It gives you the three keys to designing papers, proposals and talks that are clear for non-experts without denaturing the science.
-It's short (13 pages), so you can read it in one sitting.
+It gives you 3 simple but powerful tips for designing papers, proposals and talks that are clear for non-experts without denaturing the science.
+It's only 13 pages, so you can read it in one sitting.